kidGodzilla/html-image-render-api/README.md

 (You should use `encodeURIComponent()` for the params you add, though)

-This will generate an image with some custom text.
+This will generate an image with some custom text, like the one below:

 ![Example image](./example.png)